w3ctag/security-questionnaire/questionnaire.markdown

      (instead of getting destroyed) after navigation, and potentially gets reused on future navigations back to the document?
 19. What happens when a document that uses your feature gets disconnected?
+20. Does your spec define when and how new kinds of errors should be raised?
-20. Does your feature allow sites to learn about the users use of assistive technology?
+21. Does your feature allow sites to learn about the users use of assistive technology?
-21. What should this questionnaire have asked?
+22. What should this questionnaire have asked?